kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-## Compile-Time Framework Does Not Mean Closed JVM
+## Compile-Time Framework Does Not Mean Closed JVM { #compile-time-framework-closed-jvm }

 It helps to think in terms of boundaries.